FeelsDEX/feels/docs_intro/004_justification.md

 The traditional approach of combining separate protocols suffers from fundamental inefficiencies.
 Three separate liquidity pools mean capital is fragmented and utilized poorly.
 There are no natural arbitrage relationships between the systems, requiring complex external mechanisms.
 Integration requirements become Byzantine, with different teams, codebases, and security models.
 Risk models are inconsistent across the different protocols, creating opportunities for exploitation.

-### Existing Unified Protocols
+### Other Combined Protocols

 Some protocols attempt unification by bolting together existing primitives, but this approach has significant limitations.
 Without a coherent mathematical framework, these systems are fragile and prone to edge cases.
 They rely heavily on external oracles, creating dependencies and attack vectors.
 Most critically, they cannot support new token launches that lack external price feeds, limiting their utility for emerging projects.

 ### Why Thermodynamics Wins

-The thermodynamic model is uniquely suited to these constraints because physics naturally handles multiple coupled dimensions.
+The thermodynamic model is uniquely suited to these constraints because physical models are built around handling multiple coupled dimensions.
 Conservation is built into the fundamental structure rather than added as an afterthought.
 The equilibrium-seeking behavior mirrors how real markets behave, making the model both theoretically sound and practically effective.
 Continuous rebalancing follows thermodynamic relaxation principles, providing smooth, predictable evolution of market states.

 ## Implementation Strategy